Intrinsic staggered spin-orbit torque for the electrical control of antiferromagnets -- application to CrI$_3$: Microsopic calculations of spin-orbit torques in CrI3

-{\em Microsopic calculations of spin-orbit torques} --- Having established the relevant degrees of freedom for the spin configuration in \ch{CrI3} as ${\bf N}$, we next present microscopic calculations of the spin-orbit torque per applied electric field - a quantity known as the ``torkance'' - as a function of $\hat{{\bf N}}$.
-The procedure for this calculation is well-established \cite{Freimuth2014,Xue2020SOT}, and we briefly provide a description here and refer the reader to the Supplementary Information for more technical details.
+Having established the relevant degrees of freedom for the spin configuration in \ch{CrI3} as ${\bf N}$, we next present microscopic calculations of the spin-orbit torque per applied electric field - a quantity known as the ``torkance'' - as a function of $\hat{{\bf N}}$.
+The procedure for this calculation is well-established \cite{Freimuth2014,Xue2020SOT}, and we briefly provide a description here and refer the reader to the Appendix~\ref{app:dft} for more technical details.
 We first obtain the Hamiltonian in a localized atomic orbital basis using a combination of Quantum Espresso \cite{QEshort} and Wannier90 \cite{Wannier90}.
 We then utilize linear response theory to compute the torkance on each magnetic sublattice.
-The torkance is classified as even or odd according to its behavior under time-reversal.
 We denote the $j^{\rm th}$ component of the torkance on atom $\rm A,B$ in response to an electric field along the $i$-direction with $\tau_{ij}^{\rm A,B}$.
 The even and odd components of the torkance are given by:

 The sum in Eqs.~\ref{eq:eventorkance}-\ref{eq:oddtorkance} is over eigenstates $|\psi_n\rangle$ of the ${\bf k}$-dependent Hamiltonian $H_{\bf k}$, where ${\bf k}$ is the Bloch wave vector and the eigenstate label $n$ includes ${\bf k}$ and band index. $\left(O\right)_{n,m}=\langle \psi_n | O | \psi_m \rangle$ is the matrix element of the operator $O$, and $f_{n}=(e^{ (E_{n}-\mu)/k_{\rm B}T}+1)^{-1}$ is the equilibrium Fermi-Dirac distribution function. $\mu$ is the Fermi level, $\eta$ is the broadening parameter, and $e$ is the electron charge.
 The atom-resolved torque operator is $\boldsymbol{\mathcal{T}}^{\rm A,B}=\frac{\rm i}{2\hbar}\left\{[\mathbf{S},\Delta],P^{\rm A,B}\right\}$, where $\mathbf{S}$ is the spin operator, $\Delta$ is the spin-dependent exchange-correlation potential, and $P^{\rm A(B)}$ is the projection operator onto the orbitals centered on atomic site A (B).
 To compute the torque as a function of $\hat{{\bf N}}$, we manually rotate the spins on A and B sublattices.